TProver/atelierb-resources/docs/11-the-b-method.md

 - *bdp*: the project database that will contain the project description and all the files required for activities except for code generation
 - *lang*: the translation directory that will contain the C source code generated from project B implementations.
 It is good practice to create both sub-directories prior to create the project.
 With the "depends from bdp location" ticked, if the *bdp* directory is selected by the user, the *lang* directory will be automatically filled.
+To directly access the project location, right click on the project then select "open folder".

 The text encoding can be chosen among a list of available encodings.
 By default, it is UTF-8.
 The definition of the concrete set INT, representing the implementable Integers in the program, can be selected.
 It shapes the proof obligations associated to INT.
 By default, it is defined as (-2147483647 ..
 2147483647).